top of page

 Eliminating Mathematics Barriers through Evidence-based Reforms

-A network of 50-100 institutions that empowers teaching-focused faculty at research institutions to adapt evidence-based reforms in introductory mathematics, track progress to improve overall student success and eliminate equity gaps, all in collaboration with departmental and institutional leaders.
+An emerging movement to eliminate the most significant academic barrier to undergraduate student success – introductory mathematics.
+We aim to empower teaching-focused faculty at research institutions to adapt evidence-based reforms in introductory mathematics, track progress to improve overall student success and eliminate equity gaps, all in collaboration with departmental and institutional leaders.
+The project is jointly run by TPSE, APLU, and UERU.
+For more – including how to get involved – scroll on.

 VISION